gmc-norr/plumber/README.md

 ## Running plumber

-Plumber is very much adapted to work with the [gmc-norr/config-files](https://github.comg/gmc-norr/config-files) rrepository.
-Config files will be cloned for local use, and the default location for this is `${XDG_CONFIG_HOME}/plumber`.
+Plumber is very much adapted to work with the [gmc-norr/config-files](https://github.comg/gmc-norr/config-files) repository.
+Config files will be downloaded for local use, and the default location for this is `${XDG_CONFIG_HOME}/plumber`.
 If `XDG_CONFIG_HOME` is not set, `$HOME/.config/plumber` will be used instead.

 In order to do some sanity checks of pipelines, the Github API is being used.
 Without an authorisation token, it is quite easy to hit the rate limit of the API.
 The program will still work, but these checks will not be performed.
 By generating an access token and defining the environment variable `PLUMBER_GITHUB_TOKEN` authorisation will be performed, and higher rate limits will be set.